How To Get The Most From Tournament Life

 EF: Entry fee.

-FIDE: Top section results submitted to FIDE for probable rating.
+FIDE: Section results submitted to FIDE for rating.

 G/: Game in.
 For instance, G/75 means each player has 75 minutes for the entire game.